SubsectorKirisakyia/Arcyriea-Loreverse-Oracle/README.md

-Spring Boot Framework integrated with both OracleDB and MongoDB systems, to be deployed on Oracle VM.
+Spring Boot Framework integrated with MySQL, OracleDB and MongoDB systems, to be deployed on Oracle VM.

 Currently under development and testing.